Sergio Trujillo

-Sergio Trujillo is a Colombian-American theater director, choreographer, dancer, and actor.
-Born in Colombia and raised in Toronto, Canada, he is an American citizen and resides in New York City.
+Sergio Trujillo (born 1963) is a Colombian-American theater director, choreographer, dancer, and actor.
+Born in Cali, Colombia and raised in Toronto, Canada, he is an American citizen and resides in New York City.
 Trujillo was nominated for the 2016 Tony Award for Best Choreography for On Your Feet!, and won the award in 2019 for Ain't Too Proud, becoming the first Hispanic recipient of the award.
 In 2015, he won the Laurence Olivier Award for Best Theatre Choreographer for Memphis.

 He received his first Emmy Award nomination in 2021 for NBC’s Christmas in Rockefeller Center.

 Biography

 Born in Cali, Colombia, Trujillo moved with his family to the Canadian suburb of North York, Toronto, with his family at age 12.
 Trujillo named his production company, Two Kings Productions in memory of his father and brother.

 He studied science at the University of Toronto and later attended chiropractic school.
 However, he left school to pursue a dance career in New York City.
 Regarding his desire to become a choreographer, he said, "I knew that Fosse' would be my last show as a dancer when I began feeling limited by somebody else's work.
 I didn’t get to express myself, and I needed to do something about it."

 In 2011, Trujillo had four shows simultaneously running on Broadway: Memphis, Jersey Boys, The Addams Family, and Next to Normal, the recipient of the 2010 Pulitzer Prize.